emissary-ingress/emissary/reference/statistics.md

 ## Exposing statistics via StatsD

-Statistics are exposed via the ubiquitous and well-tested [StatsD](https://github.com/etsy/statsd) protocol.
+Statistics can be exposed via the ubiquitous and well-tested [StatsD](https://github.com/etsy/statsd) protocol.

 To expose statistics via StatsD, you will need to set an environment variable `STATSD_ENABLED: true` in Ambassador Edge Stack's deployment YAML.